sdss/flicamera/docs/resources/NUC_Setup.md

 sudo systemctl restart docker
 ```

-- Log out and log in again and test docker by doing `docker run hello-world`.
+- Log out and log in again and test docker by doing `docker run hello-world` (requires the computer being connected to the internet).
 The output should be something like

 ```less
 Unable to find image 'hello-world:latest' locally